Acetazolamide sustained-release capsulesPronunciation

 Brand Name: Diamox Sequels

-Acetazolamide sustained-release capsules is used for:
+Acetazolamide sustained-release capsules are used for:

 Treating certain types of glaucoma in combination with other medicines.
 It is also used to treat or prevent symptoms of mountain sickness.
 It may also be used for other conditions as determined by your doctor.